A Simple Introduction to Tissue Identification in Preparation for the USMLE

 Psuedostratified Columnar Epithelium is actually a single layer of cells, taller than they are wide, which appears to be arranged in multiple layers.
 Individual cells can be seen extending from the basement membrane to the lumen.
 They are found in the Epidiymis and parts of the male Urethra.

-Ciliated Pseudostratified Columnar Epithelium is same as mentioned above yet has cilia on the outer border facing the lumen.
+Ciliated Pseudostratified Columnar Epithelium are the same as the above mentioned yet has cilia on the outer border facing the lumen.
 These are found in the upper respiratory tract.

-Stratified Cuboidal Epithelium is two or three layers of round to square cells on the luminal surface.
-These are located in adult sweat glands, in Esophageal glands, and in parts of the male urethra.
+Stratified Cuboidal Epithelium are two or three layers of round to square cells on the luminal surface.
+These are located in adult sweat glands, in esophageal glands, and in parts of the male urethra.

-Stratified Columnar Epithelium is two or more layers of cells elongated on the luminal surface.
-They line parts of the U rethra, the excretory ducts of some glands, Anal mucous membranes, and part of the conjuctiva of the eye.
+Stratified Columnar Epithelium are two or more layers of cells elongated on the luminal surface.
+They line parts of the urethra, the excretory ducts of some glands, anal mucous membranes, and part of the conjuctiva of the Eye.